 PRECAUTIONS: Before taking everolimus, tell your doctor or pharmacist if you are allergic to it; or to sirolimus or temsirolimus; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, any recent/current infections, diabetes, high cholesterol/triglyceride levels.

 This drug may make you dizzy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
 Limit alcoholic beverages.

 Everolimus can make you more likely to get infections or may worsen any current infections.
 Therefore, wash your hands well to prevent the spread of infection.
 Avoid contact with people who have infections that may spread to others (such as chickenpox, measles, flu).
 Consult your doctor if you have been exposed to an infection or for more details.

 Do not have immunizations/vaccinations without the consent of your doctor.
 Avoid contact with people who have recently received live vaccines (such as flu vaccine inhaled through the nose).

 This medication is not recommended for use during pregnancy.
 It may harm an unborn baby.
-Consult your doctor for more details and to discuss using at least 2 reliable forms of birth control (such as condoms, birth control pills) while taking this medication and for 8 weeks after stopping treatment.
+Consult your doctor for more details and to discuss the use of reliable forms of birth control while taking this medication and for 8 weeks after stopping treatment.
 If you become pregnant or think you may be pregnant, tell your doctor immediately.

 It is unknown if this medication passes into breast milk.
 Because of the possible risk to the infant, breast-feeding while using this drug is not recommended.
 Consult your doctor before breast-feeding.